seamapi/docs/docs/device-guides/get-started-with-kwikset-wifi-locks.md

 {% hint style="info" %}
 In the Kwikset app, you cannot see access codes that were set from an external source (such as Seam) unless you are connected via bluetooth to the lock.

-If you're connected through Wi-Fi and not bluetooth, the Kwikset app will <b>only</b> show the access codes you have set from the app itself and not the codes set from Seam.
+If you're connected through Wi-Fi and not bluetooth, the Kwikset app will *only* show the access codes you have set from the app itself and not the codes set from Seam.
 {% endhint %}

 Some Kwikset locks have a keypad paired to them to program access codes.
 These codes can then be entered to unlock a Kwikset lock.